ctrl-alt-del/devenv/cheatsheet/overview.md

 ## Integrated Development Environment
 [Integrated Development Environment (IDE)](http://en.wikipedia.org/wiki/Integrated_development_environment) is a tool that aims at maximizing the productivity of software engineers.

+[Eclipse](https://eclipse.org/), [NetBeans](https://netbeans.org/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/) are the amount the most popular ones.
+Eclipse and NetBeans are open sources and free.
+IntelliJ IDEA has a community version avaliable.